Sydney Campus Program Information

 We’re a Catholic uni but you don’t need to be Catholic to come here.
 We welcome students who are Catholic, of other faiths or those of no faith at all.

-When you submit your application we’ll assess it and then arrange an interview for you here at the uni.
-After you do your interview, we’ll let you know if we can make you an offer to come to Notre Dame.
+When you submit your application we’ll assess it and let you know if we need to schedule an interview with you.
+After your interview, or after we complete the assessment if you don’t need to do an interview, we’ll let you know if we can make you an offer to come to Notre Dame.
 And we certainly hope we can.